- Working Groups

 |actual layer depth (m)|

-Our tools allow the modeler to create KMT data based on your bathymetry data (contained in topobathy.nc) and place that data onto your model grid.
+The paleoToolKit creates a KMT file based on your bathymetry data (contained in topobathy.nc) and place that data onto your model grid.
 Once the KMT data is placed onto the grid (both horizontal and vertical), the modeler will be required to edit the data to eliminate potential problems for the POP grid and miscellaneous errors generated by the automated process.
 Modifying the KMT is another subjective process, but we will provide some guidance.

 a.
 Avoid one grid cell wide channels and bays at all levels.
 The ocean model will not be able to compute flow with one grid box.
 One typically removes these channels by filling them with land, or widening them to have a minimum width of two grid cell.
 Note, our tool contains an option to try and remove these channels automatically, but isolated points may still occur.